Raleigh Bathroom Updates & Remodel Support

 Builder Bee Projects LLC is an insured residential improvement, repair, renovation, and project-support service for eligible projects under $40,000.
 We serve homeowners, rental property owners, and real estate investors across Raleigh and surrounding Triangle communities including Cary, Apex, Wake Forest, Durham, Garner, and Holly Springs.

-Bathroom updates — vanity swaps, tile work, fixture replacement, paint — fall comfortably within finish-level scope for most single-bathroom projects and many multi-bathroom properties.
-If you're coordinating a full-home renovation that includes bathroom work as part of a larger project approaching or exceeding the $40,000 threshold, we'll talk through the best structure for your situation.
+Bathroom updates — vanity swaps, tile work, fixture replacement, paint — fall comfortably within cosmetic and surface work for most single-bathroom projects and many multi-bathroom properties.
+If you're coordinating a full-home renovation that includes bathroom work as part of a larger project approaching or going over the $40,000 mark, we'll talk through the best way to set it up for your situation.

 Projects at or above $40,000 may require a properly licensed general contractor or another compliant project structure.

-Interested in similar finish-level work in other rooms?
+Interested in similar surface-level work in other rooms?
 See our Raleigh kitchen updates service and our kitchen and bath overview on the services page.

 FAQ